JordiPolo/kapnismology/README.md

 ## Not runnable tests

-If your test find a situation when it does not make sense, then you can return a `Kapnismology::UnTestableResult` instead of a `Kapnismology::Result`.
+If your test find a situation when it does not make sense, then you can return a `Kapnismology::NullResult` instead of a `Kapnismology::Result`.
 Like:
 ```
 if (File.exist?('that file'))
   Result.new(....)
 else
-  UnTestableResult.new
+  NullResult.new
 end
 ```

+Be very careful of not returning NullResult when you should be returning a failing Result.
-UnTestableResult do not need any parameter.
+NullResult do not need any parameter but you can optionally pass a message.

 ## Tagging and running tags